spartacruz/shipping-api/readme.md

 # Shipping API

-This is a shipping API built with Node.js and SQLite.
-The API provides endpoints for user authentication, retrieving shipping rates, and creating shipments with tracking numbers.
+- This dummy API is exclusively created for SandBox HSI, November 2024

-Exclusively created for SandBox HSI, November 2024
+- The API provides endpoints for user authentication, retrieving shipping rates, and creating shipments with tracking numbers.

 ## Features